waitinfuture/emapreduce/intl.en-US/User Guide/Configure clusters/ECS instances.md

     This type uses local SATA disks as storage, which is highly cost-effective.
 If you want to store massive amounts of data \(TB-level\), it is recommended that you use this type.

+    **Note:** Currently only core nodes supported by Hadoop, Data Science, and Druid clusters support big data instances.
+Zookeeper and Kafka clusters do not support core nodes.

 -   Ephemeral SSD

     This type uses ephemeral SSDs as storage, which provides high local IOPS and throughput.